Trevor Noah: 2014–2022: The Daily Show correspondent and host

 After Noah took over from Stewart, viewership dropped 37%, and its Nielsen ratings fell below those of several other shows hosted by Daily Show alumni; however, according to Comedy Central's president, the Daily Show under Noah was the number-one show for millennials.
 James Poniewozik of The New York Times praised him and the show's writers, saying, "Mr. Noah's debut was largely successful, it was also because of the operating system—the show's writing—running under the surface".
-Robert Lloyd of the Los Angeles Times described him as "charming and composed—almost inevitably low-key compared with the habitually antic and astonished Stewart".
-Other critics gave him less favorable reviews, with Salon writing "Jon Stewart created a national treasure.
+Robert Lloyd of the Los Angeles Times described him as "charming and composed—almost inevitably low-key compared with the habitually antic and astonished Stewart."
+Other critics gave him less favourable reviews, with Salon writing, "Jon Stewart created a national treasure.
 Noah has dulled its knife, weakened the satire, let the powerful run free."
 Noah's platform on the show has led to three stand-up specials on Comedy Central and Netflix.
 By 2017, nightly viewership was less than half of what it had been during the end of Stewart's tenure; viewership among millennials remained solid, however, and Comedy Central extended Noah's contract as host of The Daily Show through 2022.
 He would also produce and host annual end-of-year specials for Comedy Central.

 After France won the 2018 FIFA World Cup, Noah commented, "I get it, they have to say it's the French team.
 But look at those guys.
 You don't get that tan by hanging out in the south of France, my friends.
 Basically if you don't understand, France is Africans' backup team."
 The French Ambassador to the United States, Gérard Araud, issued a letter condemning Noah's joke.
 He wrote, "Unlike the United States of America, France does not refer to its citizens based on their race, religion or origin.
 For us, there is no hyphenated identity, the roots are an individual reality.
 By calling them an African team, it seems that you are denying their Frenchness."
 Noah responded to the controversy, saying he did not intend to deny that the team was French, and instead to celebrate their African heritage.